sapioit/TimberbornMods/CustomTools/README.md

 2. Create a blueprint that defines the appearance of your button:
    * Add [`CustomToolSpec`](https://github.com/ihsoft/TimberbornMods/blob/8704467e2e08885f47f8b4cce06ed01912e48672/CustomTools/Core/CustomToolSpec.cs)
      and set `GroupId` to the name of the relevant group.
-The name of the standard _CustomTools_ tool group name is "CustomToolsToolGroup", so you can put your tools there.
+The name of the standard _CustomTools_ tool group is "CustomToolsToolGroup", so you can put your tools there.
 Or you can define your own group (see below).
    * You can add additional specs to then tool blueprint to control behavior or provide extra data to your class.
 In the tool implementation, get extra specs via `ToolSpec.GetSpec<MyExtraSpec>()`.